-If left untreated inguinal hernias can lead to serious complications as they often contain part of your bowel.
-However, surgical correction is mostly straight forward and involves pushing the contents of the hernia back into the abdomen and a mesh used to hold it in place.
+An inguinal hernia is never a fun experience.
+The lump in your groin may be painful and you may need to see your GP initially, and it will probably limit your activities—including exercise—until it is treated.
+If left untreated, an inguinal hernia can lead to serious complications, as they often contain part of your bowel.
+However, surgical correction is mostly straightforward and involves pushing the contents of the hernia back into the abdomen and utilising a surgical mesh to hold it in place.

 Hernia Surgery Recovery

 Surgical correction can be carried out either under local anesthesia or with local anesthetic and sedation.
-The operation takes less than an hour to carry out and is a walk-in walk-out procedure.
+The operation takes less than an hour to carry out and is a "walk-in, walk-out" procedure.
 You may need to take a week off exercise and a couple of days off from work depending on your occupation.
+Before your surgery, we’ll ensure that you have detailed aftercare instructions, and we’ll schedule follow-up appointments to monitor your healing progress.
+To learn more about how we can help you repair and recover from an inguinal hernia, simply reach out to our Glasgow call centre and set up your consultation with a member of our team today.